 The CLF has buoys that mark a large dense bed in the South Inlet of Upper Chateaugay Lake.
 We urge all boaters to keep clear of the marked zone in this portion of the lake.
 If you must enter this area, reduce your speed and remove any accumulated milfoil from your boat and motor before exiting this area.
 Always dispose of milfoil on land.

-In 2021 we will be installing marker buoys in the inlet to Lower Chateaugay Lake to mark a milfoil free boating lane.
+In 2022 marker buoys in the inlet to Lower Chateaugay Lake to mark a milfoil free boating lane.

 Since 2012 the Adirondack Watershed Institute (AWI) has provided boat stewards at the DEC boat launch located on the Narrows.
 Funding is currently provided by the NYSDEC under a five year plan.
 These stewards inspect boats entering and leaving Chateaugay Lake during the height of the summer season.
 Recently, a decontamination station was added to the boat launch allowing for boats and trailers to be cleaned to prevent the spread of invasives.